What is the Role of a Jury in a Criminal Case?

 Get a Free Case Review

 If the jury unanimously agrees on the guilt of a defendant, the case is usually returned to the judge for sentencing.
 If the jury can't agree, they usually get an "Allen" charge to try again, or the case ends in a mistrial.
-No matter what criminal charge you're facing or what jury is convening to decide your fate, you should immediately consult with a criminal defense attorney at no charge to initially understand your situation.
+No matter what criminal charge you're facing or what jury is convening to decide your fate, you should sign up for a case evaluation with a criminal defense attorney at no charge to initially understand your situation.